skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 </div>

-Bloom is an organization using open source / access / data..., to redistribute freely its production at scale, relying on new technologies to do it cheaply at scale, rather than using them as an imperialist tool.
+Bloom is an organization which use open source / access / data... to redistribute freely its production, relying on new technologies to do it cheaply at scale, rather than using them as an imperialist weapon.
 Ethics rather than profit.
 We want to break the frontier between businesses and consumers.

 Our mission? **Empowering the world with open technologies**.

- Bloom today offers the following online services:
+Bloom offers today the following online services:

 * <a href="https://bloom.sh/drive" target="_blank" rel="noopener">Bloom Drive</a>: an online Drive
 * <a href="https://bloom.sh/platform/phaser" target="_blank" rel="noopener">Phaser</a>: an automatic security scanner for websites